steveoro/goggles_api/README.md

 For consistency & stability we'll stick with the current MariaDb version, tagged 10.3.25.

-Create a new container from the base image with:
+Create & run a new container from the base image with:

 ```bash
 $> docker run --name goggles-db -e MYSQL_DATABASE=goggles_development \